karlseguin/the-little-mongodb-book/en/mongodb.markdown

 ### In This Chapter ###
 This chapter concluded our introduction to the basic CRUD operations available against a collection.
 We looked at `update` in detail and observed three interesting behaviors.
 First, unlike an SQL update, MongoDB's `update` replaces the actual document.
 Because of this the `$set` modifier is quite useful.
 Secondly, `update` supports an intuitive `upsert` which is particularly useful when paired with the `$inc` modifier.
 Finally, by default, `update` only updates the first found document.

 Do remember that we are looking at MongoDB from the point of view of its shell.
 The driver and library you use could alter these default behaviors or expose a different API.
 For example, the Ruby driver merges the last two parameters into a single hash: `{:upsert => false, :multi => false}`.
-Similarly, the PHP driver, merges the last two parameters into an array array: `array('upsert' => false, 'multiple' => false)`.
+Similarly, the PHP driver, merges the last two parameters into an array: `array('upsert' => false, 'multiple' => false)`.

 \clearpage